predictive-clinical-neuroscience/PCNportal/client/assets/modelinfo.md

 Example: 'BLR_lifespan_57K_82sites' makes use of the Bayesian Linear Regression algorithm, across the human lifespan, trained on ~57.000 subjects from 82 different collection sites.

 We currently support two algorithms, Bayesian Linear Regression (BLR) and Hierarchical Bayesian Regression (HBR).
-For choosing a model, the main practical difference is that HBR requires full Bayesian estimation and therefore takes more time to provide results - and may therefore provide better results.
+For choosing a model, the main practical difference is that HBR requires full Bayesian estimation.
+HBR therefore takes more time to provide results and may provide better results.

 Please note: the number of available models is constantly growing, and more data types will continue to be supported.
 Let us know about specific requests on [![Gitter](https://badges.gitter.im/PCNportal/community.svg)](https://gitter.im/PCNportal/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge).

 <br />
 ### Model contributions

-Contributions of models are accepted and encouraged by PCNportal.
-Models trained with PCNtoolkit can be added instantly after adapting the standard directory structure, while other models will need to provide an API as well.
+Contributions of new models to PCNportal are accepted and encouraged.
+Models trained with the [PCNtoolkit](https://github.com/amarquand/PCNtoolkit) library can be added to the platform easily after adapting the standard directory structure.
+Models trained otherwise will need to provide an API as well.

 Example directory:
 ![img](assets/modelcontribution.png)

-'Models' contains all models with naming convention NM*0\_\{x\}\_fit.pkl where \_x* is the model number corresponding to the order of idp ids.
-The features that were used in training should be saved in 'idp*ids.txt', the names of data collection sites in 'site_ids.txt', the names of mandatory columns (covariates and site effects) in 'mandatory_columns.txt'.
-All strings should be separated with return ('\n').
-Any information about the model and how its trained (including hyperparameters) should be provided in the 'README.md', along with a data template link that follows the syntax: *\[Download\]\(download_link\)\_.
+To contribute a model, please prepare a model directory that follows the same structure as the others.
+The full up-to-date instructions on how to contribute models can be found [here](https://docs.google.com/document/d/1PxYHUmn4XjvPJXtqMNHkkKLAPrzsYonlNxdtxMxlXoA/edit?usp=sharing).

 Models not trained with PCNtoolkit can be accepted when a Python script is provided for transfer learning.
 Please contact us on Gitter to discuss such options.
 Models will be tested by experts before being hosted on the website.